5 Best Alternatives for Pomegranate in Salad

 • Research reveals that raspberries have the phytochemicals required to ward off pathogens.

 Raspberries bring out the taste in fruit and vegetable salads.
-They have several bioactive polyphenols, which aid in the fight against cardiovascular diseases3.
+They have several bioactive polyphenols, which aid in the fight against cardiovascular diseases 3.

 Cranberries